 The continuation of the implementation of the Australian Curriculum, Assessment and Reporting Initiative and the supportive resource - Curriculum into the Classroom were major influences on teachers' professional learning, especially in English, Mathematics, Science, History, Geography, Civics & Citizenship and Health and Physical Education.
-Inquiry learning incorporating the Harvard Thinking Routines was also a serious part of professional learning in 2016 for teaching staff.
+Inquiry learning incorporating the Harvard Thinking Routines continued to be a serious part of professional learning in 2017 for teaching staff.